Special offer

 2. Write a welcome statement

-Starting your letter with a welcome statement can set a positive tone for the letter and make a positive impression on the reader.
-In the welcome statement, you can greet the new employees on behalf of the organization.
-For example, you might begin by saying that you and your co-workers are excited to begin working with the new hire and look forward to meeting them.
+For example, you might note that you and your co-workers are excited to start working with the new hire and look forward to meeting them.

 3. Introduce yourself

-In the second paragraph of your letter, you can introduce yourself.
-You can do this by including your name, your position, and your department in the company.
+Introduce yourself in the second paragraph of your letter.
+You can include your name, position and the department you work in at the company.
 It can also be helpful to explain your working relationship with the new hire.
-For example, you might discuss how you plan to assist them during onboarding or what your role is.
-This can provide some context to the new employee and provide them with a point of contact they can confidently reach out to.
+This can provide some context and offer them a point of contact they can reach out to with confidence.

 4. Include necessary information